 See how I've targeted my audience, provided a solution and described a benefit.
 Which leads us to:

 Tip #5 - Describe a benefit.

 Look at it from the searchers point of view.
 They already know what they are looking for, a solution to a problem.
 What they don't know is the what the best solution is.
 That's why they are on the internet in the first place.
 In this example the problem is snacking.
 The solution is "Snack Defense."
 It has a unique catch phrase "Herbalife Enhancer."
 The benefit is "controls cravings for sweets".

 This update helped rocket this page up to the #4 spot in Google out of 194,000 search results.

 Your title tag needs to have the primary keyword of your page in it.
 For this example Snack Defense is in the title, it is the primary keyword and the file name of the page.

-To sum up your title needs to be 10 words or less.
+To sum up: your title needs to be 10 words or less.
 It needs to satisfy the search engines and the searchers.
 You title tags should contain as many focused keywords as possible while keeping it short, sweet and to the point.
 The title tag should state or imply a problem, provide a solution, identify with the target market and describe a benefit.
-Most importantly the meta title tag should be catchy.
+Most importantly the meta title tag should get attention.

 Permision to reprint this article is granted, provided this by line and resource link is included with the article.

 By: Tim Koen